Table of Contents

 Chemotherapy is the use of drugs to destroy cancer cells.
 Cancer cells are often fast-growing, unlike normal cells in the body.
-Typically, chemotherapy drugs treat many cancers, including leukemia, Hodgkin’s lymphoma, central nervous system tumors, and breast cancer.
+Chemotherapy drugs treat many cancers, including leukemia, Hodgkin’s lymphoma, central nervous system tumors, and breast cancer.

 How is Chemotherapy Given?